allmediascotland.com is about to change, in terms of design, functionality and style of editorial.

 Now, we have ‘producers’ portals’.
 Yes, these days, producers ‘do it’ through a portal.
 Actually, it’s quite a nifty and robust way of getting your ideas in front of the people that, hopefully, one day will matter to you.

-The BBC actually let you park work-in-progress and set up your own online ‘to-do-list’ (I’ve wondered if commissioning assistants sneak a look at these and snigger to themselves – I would).
+The BBC actually let you park work-in-progress and set up your own online ‘to-do-list’.
 At least with this method, you feel as though you’ve achieved something.

 So why enter the arena?
 Why not set up a catering business or go on producing other people’s shows?